Accessing and Requesting Commercial Smallsat Data FAQ

-- If the request is approved, the user will be notified with a data download URL via email.
+- If the request is approved, the user will be sent a data download URL via email.

-Please see the Spire CSDAP Data FAQ (PDF) for additional information.
+Please see the Spire CSDA Data FAQ (PDF) for additional information.

 The process for requesting and obtaining any Maxar data products is specified in more detail at NASA's NGA Commercial Archive.

 The process for requesting and obtaining DESIS data is as follows:

 - User will contact CSDA to request an account

 - CSDA will send EULA information to the requesting user

 - After acceptance of EULA, user will receive email from Teledyne Brown Engineering with instructions to create an account at the TCloudHost